patrickamsler/kubernetes-ckad-notes/notes.md

       storage: 512Mi
 ```

-The references then the PersistentVolumeClaim
+A Pod uses the PersistentVolumeClaim to mount storage
 ```yaml
 kind: Pod
 apiVersion: v1